Phil Emery (American football): 2014

 In Emery's third draft he selected cornerback Kyle Fuller in the first round (1st round, 14th overall), defensive tackle Ego Ferguson (2nd round, 51st overall), defensive tackle Will Sutton (3rd round, 82nd overall), running back Ka'deem Carey (4th round, 117th overall), safety Brock Vereen (4th round, 131st overall), quarterback David Fales (6th round, 183rd overall), punter Pat O'Donnell (6th round, 191st overall), and offensive tackle Charles Leno (7th round, 246th overall).
 The Bears traded with the Denver Broncos, swapping the Bears' fifth round picks in 2014 and 2015 for the Broncos 4th and 7th picks in 2014.
 This ended up giving the Bears no fifth round pick, but two additional picks in both the fourth and sixth rounds.
 Emery also brought in undrafted free agents Jordan Lynch and James Dunbar.
 Bucky Brooks of NFL.com gave the Bears draft a B, and called the 4th round pick of Carey the draft's biggest steal.

 Additionally, Elliot Harrison of NFL.com ranked the Bears offseason moves as the second best in the league based on a strong draft and the additions of free agents defensive ends Jared Allen, Willie Young, Lamarr Houston, Israel Idonije, and quarterback Jimmy Clausen.

 On December 29, 2014, Emery was fired from the Bears after the team merited a 5–11 record, their worst since their debut year with Lovie Smith, and, once again, missed the playoffs.
 A significant, contributing factor to Emery's demise was his directive to extend quarterback Jay Cutler's contract in January 2014 to a lucrative seven-year deal with $126.7 million, of which $54 million was guaranteed.
 This negotiation has been deemed to be the worst contract in the NFL.

 The Bears hired Ryan Pace on January 8, 2015, to replace Emery as the general manager.

+Other roles

+Emery works as a Football Evaluation Specialist for SūmerSports, and is a featured scout in SūmerSports' NFL draft show The Evaluation.